stoudth/CS361-Microservice/README.md

 ### Function:

 This microservice generates a random person, place, or thing when a request is made to it.
-It does this by utilizing several APIs to get and validate data.
+It does this by using the random library in Python to select a value from built-in lists.

 ### Communication Contract: